 Course Length: (1/2 day) $250 / Person or $350 / Two People

 This course is designed for people who have not sailed before and would like to learn more about sailing before making any further commitments in terms of training or sailboat purchases.
 FS 100 is designed as an introduction to either ASA 101 or FS 102.
 Upon completion of FS 100, students will receive $100 credit toward ASA 101.
 Other specials and discounts cannot be combined with this offer.

 This course is designed to build upon the skills learned in FS 102A or ASA 101 with the objective of becoming a competent, safe cruising sailor.
 You will learn to communicate effectively with your crew so that you will soon be able to become the “skipper” of a sloop-rigged auxiliary powered keelboat between 25 feet and 35 feet in length by day in moderate wind and sea conditions.
 Participants will focus upon sail trim, heaving-to, reefing, and anchoring.
-The course takes place entirely on board a 22 to 27 foot sailboat.
-There are no written tests or classrooms.
+There are no written tests.

 This on-the-water clinic is targeted to meet the needs sailors who either need a “refresher” or those who sail more regularly who wish to get focused instruction in a few areas (e.g., docking, sail trim, etc.).

 Combination Courses and Other